1

 Additionally, this variability and low speeds translate into economic considerations for developers.
 Setting up wind energy infrastructure requires significant initial investment.
 The low returns due to insufficient wind speeds and seasonal variability will force developers to eat operational costs for their wind farms during low periods.
 This drives up their costs and reduces the levelised cost of electricity (LCOE) they produce.

-The Future of Wind Energy in Malaysia
+The Future of Wind Energy Development in Malaysia

 While the overall outlook of wind energy in Malaysia is poor, there is room for growth.
 The country aims to increase its share of renewable energy capacity to 31% of its total generation mix by 2025 and 40% by 2035.
 This is a significant increase from its current 8% and will require investment and research in all renewables.